Comstock Resources Inc. (CRK) Stock: Assessing the Risk and Reward - News Heater

-The stock of Comstock Resources Inc. (CRK) has seen a -2.34% decrease in the past week, with a 6.05% gain in the past month, and a 23.60% flourish in the past quarter.
-The volatility ratio for the week is 3.87%, and the volatility levels for the past 30 days are at 3.70% for CRK.
-The simple moving average for the last 20 days is -0.84% for CRK stock, with a simple moving average of -3.92% for the last 200 days.
+The stock of Comstock Resources Inc. (CRK) has gone down by -0.50% for the week, with a -0.58% drop in the past month and a 16.67% rise in the past quarter.
+The volatility ratio for the week is 2.52%, and the volatility levels for the past 30 days are 3.62% for CRK.
+The simple moving average for the past 20 days is -0.99% for CRK’s stock, with a -3.24% simple moving average for the past 200 days.

 Is It Worth Investing in Comstock Resources Inc. (NYSE: CRK) Right Now?